Endlessguyin/netzip/README.md

 # netzip
-Download assets that appear in the network tab in inspect.
+Download assets that appear inside the network tab when using inspect.